hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-gitlab.md

 Notes:

-- This integration works with sfdx-hardis pipeline, but also on home-made pipelines, just call [sfdx hardis:source:deploy](https://sfdx-hardis.cloudity.com/hardis/source/deploy/) instead of `sfdx force:source:deploy` !
+- This integration works with sfdx-hardis pipeline, but also on home-made pipelines, just call [sf hardis:project:deploy:start](https://sfdx-hardis.cloudity.com/hardis/project/deploy/start/) instead of `sf project:deploy:start` !

 - This integration use the following variables:
   - CI_SFDX_HARDIS_GITLAB_TOKEN